syncfusion-content/jsp-docs/jsp/PivotChart/Legend.md

 ![](Legend_images/Legend_img2.png)

-## Legend Position
+## Legend position
-By using the `position` property, you can place the legend at top, bottom, left or right of the PivotChart.
+By using the `position` property, you can place the legend at top, bottom, left, or right of the pivot chart.

-N> Default value of legend position is "bottom" in PivotChart.
+N> The default value of legend position is bottom in the pivot chart.

 {% highlight html %}